arnavab2/Hotel-Confirmation-Predictor/README.md

 Data Dictionary for MLDataset.csv <br>

-Filter by Cuisine and itll show a bar graph which indicates a bar graph which <br>
+Filter by Cuisine and itll show a bar graph <br>

 long_trip: A boolean on whether or not the Sum of the number of weekday and weekend nights were greater than 2 <br>